Skip to content

 What is internal communications?

 At its core, workplace communication is about keeping everyone informed, connected, and working toward the same outcomes.
-It spans leadership updates, HR announcements, operational messages, and day-to-day employee-to-employee communication.
+It spans leadership updates, HR announcements, operational messages, and day-to-day communication.

 When communication across the organization is clear and consistent, employees understand not just what is happening, but why it matters.
 Modern organizations rely on a mix of digital channels, including intranets, internal communication email, chat tools, and mobile apps, often supported by a centralized employee communication platform.

 Purpose of internal communications